By Kaye A. Thomas

-This is not about required minimum distributions (RMDs), which involve an entirely different set of rules.
+Note: This is not about required minimum distributions (RMDs), which involve an entirely different set of rules.

 I won’t go through all the rules for periodic payments here.
 The rule that’s important for present purposes is one that says your periodic payments must continue for at least five years or until you’re age 59½ or disabled, whichever is later.
 If you don’t continue to receive payments according to the method you originally chose, you’ll be stuck with penalties — not just for the year you changed your payments, but also for all the past years in which you avoided penalties under this rule.

 Example: You began receiving periodic payments when you were 47.
 Four years later you decide you need to withdraw the entire remaining balance of your IRA.
 The 10% penalty applies to all of your withdrawals: the big withdrawal in the year you took everything out, and the smaller ones in the years you were taking periodic payments.
 If you waited until you were 59½, you would be able to withdraw the entire balance of the IRA without penalty.

 This rule raises an issue: what happens if you withdraw the entire balance of your traditional IRA in order to convert it to a Roth IRA?
 Will you pay a penalty in that case?